raineyraine/formati/README.md

 formati = "_/formati@version"
 ```

+Alternatively, a `rbxm` file is provided in the GitHub Releases menu.

 ## Documentation
 This is primarily for Luau, as TypeScript documentation is provided in code comments.
 ### `string` formati.newline